YuvalAnteby/Arkanoid/README.md

 All rights for these sounds remain with the original creator.<br />
   You can find the collection [here](https://opengameart.org/content/512-sound-effects-8-bit-style)
 - biuoop-1.4.jar: The GUI library used in this project was provided by the Object-Oriented Programming (OOP) course staff at Bar-Ilan University.

-Feel free to visit my [GitHub profile](https://github.com/YuvalAnteby) for more projects and my [LinkedIn](https://www.linkedin.com/in/yuval-anteby/) for professional details.